Lornatang/SRGAN-PyTorch/README.md

   --seed SEED           Seed for initializing training.
   --gpu GPU             GPU id to use.
   --multiprocessing-distributed
                         Use multi-processing distributed training to launch N processes per node, which has N GPUs.
-This is the fastest way to use PyTorch for either single node or multi node data parallel training
+This is the fastest way to use PyTorch for either single node or multi node data parallel training.

 # Example (e.g DIV2K)
 $ python train.py -a srgan [image-folder with train and val folders]
 # Multi-processing Distributed Data Parallel Training